Grams to Tablespoons Calculator

 Convert the amount of sugar in grams to tablespoons in the blink of an eye;

 Switch the ingredient and quickly find out how many grams are in a tablespoon of salt; or

 Sounds cool, but how to do it?
 Just follow these simple steps:

-- Select the ingredient from a drop-down list.
+- Select the ingredient from the drop-down list.
 Let's pick olive oil - choose oil from the list, and then a second box appears; this is where you can select olive oil.

 - Here you go!
-Now we know that three tablespoons of olive oil weighs around 41 grams.
+Now we know that three tablespoons of olive oil weigh around 41 grams.

 If you want a quick comparison, use the table below that sums up how much one tablespoon of different products weights: